Food and Agriculture Climate Alliance

 Who we are

-The Food and Agriculture Climate Alliance consists of organizations representing farmers, ranchers, forest owners, the food sector, state governments and environmental advocates.
-These groups have broken through historical barriers to develop and promote shared climate policy priorities across the entire food and forestry value chains.
+The Food and Agriculture Climate Alliance consists of organizations representing farmers, ranchers, forest owners, agribusinesses, manufacturers, the food and innovation sector, state governments, sportsmen, and environmental advocates.
+These groups have broken through historical barriers to develop and promote shared climate policy priorities across the entire agriculture, food and forestry value chains.
+See all members »

 We welcome additional members and inquiries about these recommendations.
 You can reach us using the form below.